Sport in Greece: Rugby

 Rugby union and Rugby league started to gain a popular foothold in Greece during the 1990s.

 A Hellenic Rugby (Union) Federation established in 2004 set up the mechanism for organizing its national team for international competitions.

 The Domestic Rugby League started in 2011 in the Piraeus region and since 2012 there have been regular tournaments in Athens, Piraeus and Thessaloniki.

-Since 2014 Rugby Union is under the aegis of the Hellenic Handball Federation.
+From September 2014 to May 2023 Rugby Union was under the aegis of the Hellenic Handball Federation.
+In May 2023, the Greek General Secretariat of Sports restored recognition of the Greek Rugby Federation.
+In February 2024 rugby sevens championships for men and women begun again.

-Since 2016 Rugby League is under the aegis of the Hellenic Federation of Modern Pentathlon.
+From 2016 to 2022 Rugby League was under the aegis of the Hellenic Federation of Modern Pentathlon.
+In August 2022 a "Greek Rugby League Federation" was officially recognised.

 On 9 November 2019 the unofficial Greece national rugby league team qualified for the 2021 Rugby League World Cup, after defeating Serbia in a qualifier in Belgrade, 82-6.

 Shooting

 Shooting used to be very popular amongst the Greeks in the late 19th and early 20th centuries.
 Several Greek shooters won many Olympic medals in the first Olympiads (Pantelis Karasevdas, Georgios Orphanidis, Ioannis Frangoudis gold, Panagiotis Pavlidis, Georgios Moraitinis, Iason Sappas, Alexandros Theofilakis, Ioannis Theofilakis, Alexandros Vrasivanopoulos silver, Nicolaos Trikupis, Nikolaos Morakis, Anastasios Metaxas bronze).

 A new rise in shooting's popularity has been noted after Anna Korakaki won 1 gold and 1 bronze medal at the 2016 Summer Olympics.